MinuMThomas/CookBook/README.md

 - Tested success message alert when enrollment is completed
 - Tested thank you page is displayed after submitting enrollment form
 - Tested all social media links
+- Tested on Chrome, Safari and Firefox browsers
+- Tested on Desktop, Laptop, iPad and mobile phones

 ## Deployment